-So in my attempt to eat my way through Manchester (though my pace of restaurant sampling is a bit slower than my time in London), I recently dined at Vermilion Restaurant and Cinnabar.
+So in my attempt to eat my way through all the halal restaurant in Manchester (though my pace of restaurant sampling is a bit slower than my time in London), I recently dined at Vermilion Restaurant and Cinnabar.

 It’s not my first visit to Vermilion.
 I once went years ago to a friend’s party when it was newly opened, and I was suitably underwhelmed.